Departments

 Many patients with pectus excavatum have a hunched back, which makes the depression in their chest even more noticeable.
 If you stick out your chest and take deep breaths, the depression will become less noticeable.
 Also, making an effort to stick out your chest before and after surgery will improve your posture and prevent the bar from slipping.

-This method involves attaching a large suction cup to the anterior chest wall to apply negative pressure and lift the chest wall.1It needs to be done for several hours every day.
-It is not as effective as surgery, but it has been shown to be effective for people with mild depressions.
-Since it needs to be done every day, you will need to purchase equipment.
+This method involves attaching large suction cups to the anterior chest wall and applying negative pressure to lift the chest wall.
+It does not require surgery, but it needs to be performed for several hours daily.
+While it cannot be expected to be more effective than surgery, it has been shown to be effective for mild cases of chest depression.
+Since it is performed daily, the purchase of equipment is necessary.

 It is best to perform surgery at an age when the costal cartilage is still soft, but we ask that you avoid surgery at an age where the patient will not be able to remain still after surgery and will not cooperate.
 Also, if surgery is performed too early, the depression may progress again.
 Therefore, we believe that surgery is best performed after the fourth grade of elementary school.